CL260 BIOS Manual

 Console redirection allows the input and output of a computer's console to be rerouted to another device or location, often for remote management or troubleshooting.

-3 - Security Settings
+5 - Security Menu

 The Security menu contains the following options: